fromholdio/silverstripe-errored/README.md

 # silverstripe-errored

-Flexible error page generation for Silverstripe 4 & 5+.
+Flexible error page generation for Silverstripe 6.x

+(For Silverstripe 4 & 5+ see 1.x.)

 - Set specific theme stack for error pages, for example use the silverstripe/login-forms security theme for error pages rather than the site global theme
 - Create templates for content of error pages, on a per error code basis, or per 4xx/5xx/etc basis